[KB3275] Create a firewall rule to allow/disallow use of a certain application in ESET Cyber Security

 Details

-The ESET firewall controls all network traffic to and from the system by allowing or denying individual network connections based on specified filtering rules.
-It provides protection against attacks from remote computers and enables blocking of some services.
+The Firewall controls all network traffic to and from the system by allowing or denying individual network connections based on specified filtering rules.
+It protects against attacks from remote computers and allows you to block specific services.

 Solution